GTCG/PY4E-Capstone-Deathrow/README.md

 * Check deathrow.sqlite to verify if the data is actually in the database
 * Run gword.py.
 This program will create gword.js, in which the most common words are being stored.
 * Open gword.htm to see a word cloud.
 This cloud is based on the file gword.js
+* See the beauty of the word cloud :)